 He learned, naturally.

-It may be a big about face for your organization, if you’ve been building event-based training for the past 10 years.
+It may be a complete 180 for your organization, if you’ve been building event-based training for the past 10 years.
 Be it a 60 slide PowerPoint decks turned elearning courses or two-day classroom training programs, it may be time to go au natural and add some different things to your mix.

 So what’s been your big Learning Insight this year?
-Be sure to read our Learning Insights 2015 report and then join the discussion on 28 April where we will be hosting a live webinar with tips and examples on how your organization can take on today's challenges.
+Be sure to read our Learning Insights 2015 report.